 First, you must tag your pages.
 This places a cookie in the browsers when folks visit specific pages on your site.
 To get help with this, consult Google’s step-by-step guide to dynamic remarketing.

 So, let’s say someone visits my landing page about content marketing.
-Their action implies they’re looking to hire someone to do content marketing for them and places my tag (content marketing services in this case) on their cookie.
+Their action implies they’re looking to hire someone to do content marketing for them and place my tag (content marketing services in this case) on their cookie.
 Now, I can go into my Adwords account and create a new ad (or select an existing one).
 Whenever that visitor visits a page displaying ads from Google’s ad display network, they’ll see my ad instead of some other ad.
 It’s important to note that when visitors view a page containing an ad from Google’s ad display network, they’re going to see an ad.
 Remarketing just ensures the ad they see is from you versus a competitor.

 Remarketing is nothing new, but changes to Google Analytics make it available within any vertical — previously, it was only available in certain, high-traffic verticals.